LukeShortCloud/rootpages/src/commands/virtualization.rst

-   get <API> --show-labels, show all of the labels for each object "{annotate,label} <API> <OBJECT> <KEY>=<VALUE>", add an annotation or label to an existing object "{annotate,label} <API> <OBJECT> <KEY>-", remove an annotation or label key-value pair "describe pods <POD>", describe the settings for a specific pod "delete pods <POD>", "delete a pod" delete pod <POD> --wait=0, start the deletion of a Pod and then return to the command prompt
+   get <API> --show-labels, show all of the labels for each object "{annotate,label} <API> <OBJECT> <KEY>=<VALUE>", add an annotation or label to an existing object "{annotate,label} <API> <OBJECT> <KEY>-", remove an annotation or label key-value pair drain <NODE>, remove all objects from the Node; this will also cordon the Node cordon <NODE>, prevent new objects from being created on this Node uncordon <NODE>, allow new objects to be created on this Node again "describe pods <POD>", describe the settings for a specific pod "delete pods <POD>", "delete a pod" delete pod <POD> --wait=0, start the deletion of a Pod and then return to the command prompt